Skip to main content

 Our Sand Core production is located in our Georgia facility.
 Utilizing two 60 liter machines ACM can make cores up to 900mmx900mmx200mm.
 Automated cells are used to ensure consistency and are flexible for multiple model types.

 Our Michigan facility boasts a horizontal Georg Fischer.
-This line can produce parts up to 810mmx660mmx200mm/200mm with 4 ton electric melters where the iron is manually poured into a horizontal cope and drag impact line.
-The part is then sent through a tumble blast and a shot blast before reaching the end of line for inspection where our associates carefully inspect each part.
+This line can produce parts up to 810mmx660mmx200// with (2) 4-Ton electric melters where the iron is manually poured into a horizontal cope and drag impact line.
+The parts are then sent through a Didion Separator and a batch shot blast machine before reaching the end of line for inspection where our associates carefully inspect each part.

 The remainder of the casting lines are Disa machines, one in Michigan and two in Georgia, which are able to produce a parts up to 950mmx700mmx650mm.
-Michigan's melters are 9 metric tons and utilize autopouring into a vertical mold machine.
-Georgia has two vertical lines utilizing 20 ton pressure pours with electric melters.
+Michigan has (2) 9 Metric ton melters and utilize autopouring into a vertical mold machine.
+Georgia has two vertical lines utilizing (4) 10-Ton electric melters and a 20 Ton pressure pour.
 The parts are then sent thorough a continuous blast machines before reaching final inspection to be carefully inspected before packing.